Majd2404/connect-ubuntu-and-windows/README.md

-# To connect two machines running Ubuntu 22 and Windows 10 that are on the same network, you can use several methods.
-Here are a few options

-+ Using SSH:
-On Ubuntu 22, you can install an SSH server, and on Windows 10, you can use an SSH client such as PuTTY to connect to the Ubuntu machine.
-First, you need to enable SSH on the Ubuntu machine by running the following command in the terminal:

-  $ sudo apt-get install openssh-server

-Once the installation is complete, you can find the IP address of the Ubuntu machine by running the following command:

-  $ ip addr show

-Then, on Windows 10, you can use PuTTY to connect to the Ubuntu machine by entering the IP address in the "Host Name" field and selecting "SSH" as the connection type.
-You can then enter your Ubuntu machine's username and password to log in.

-+ Using Remote Desktop Protocol (RDP):
-On Windows 10, you can enable Remote Desktop, and on Ubuntu 22, you can install an RDP client such as Remmina.
-First, you need to enable Remote Desktop on the Windows 10 machine by following these steps:

-Go to "Settings" > "System" > "Remote Desktop."
-  + Turn on "Enable Remote Desktop."
-  + Make a note of the PC name under "How to connect to this PC."
-  + Next, you can install Remmina on Ubuntu 22 by running the following command in the terminal:

-  $ sudo apt-get install remmina

-Once Remmina is installed, you can launch it and create a new connection by entering the Windows 10 PC's IP address or PC name, selecting "RDP" as the protocol, and entering your Windows 10 username and password.

-+ Using Samba:
-Samba is a file-sharing protocol that allows Windows and Linux machines to share files and printers.
-To use Samba, you need to install it on both the Ubuntu and Windows machines.
-On Ubuntu 22, you can install Samba by running the following command in the terminal:

-  $ sudo apt-get install samba

-Once Samba is installed, you can create a shared folder on Ubuntu by running the following commands:

-  $ sudo mkdir /home/<your_username>/shared_folder
-  $ sudo chown <your_username>:<your_username> /home/<your_username>/shared_folder
-  $ sudo chmod 777 /home/<your_username>/shared_folder

-Replace <your_username> with your Ubuntu machine's username.
-You can then add the shared folder to Samba's configuration file by running the following command:
-  $ sudo nano /etc/samba/smb.conf
+## Connecting two machines running Ubuntu 22 and Windows 10 on the same network

+There are several methods to connect two machines running Ubuntu 22 and Windows 10 on the same network.
+Here are a few options:

+**Using SSH:**

+1. On Ubuntu 22, install an SSH server:

+    ```
+    sudo apt-get install openssh-server
+    ```

+2. On Windows 10, use an SSH client such as PuTTY to connect to the Ubuntu machine:
+    * Enter the IP address of the Ubuntu machine in the "Host Name" field.
+    * Select "SSH" as the connection type.
+    * Enter your Ubuntu machine's username and password to log in.

+**Using Remote Desktop Protocol (RDP):**

+1. On Windows 10, enable Remote Desktop:
+    * Go to **Settings** > **System** > **Remote Desktop**.
+    * Turn on **Enable Remote Desktop**.
+    * Make a note of the PC name under **How to connect to this PC**.

+2. On Ubuntu 22, install an RDP client such as Remmina:

+    ```
+    sudo apt-get install remmina
+    ```

+3. Launch Remmina and create a new connection:
+    * Enter the Windows 10 PC's IP address or PC name.
+    * Select "RDP" as the protocol.
+    * Enter your Windows 10 username and password.

+**Using Samba:**

+1. On both the Ubuntu and Windows machines, install Samba:

+    * On Ubuntu 22:

+        ```
+        sudo apt-get install samba
+        ```

+    * On Windows 10: Download and install Samba from the official website.

+2. On Ubuntu, create a shared folder:

+    ```
+    sudo mkdir /home/<your_username>/shared_folder
+    sudo chown <your_username>:<your_username> /home/<your_username>/shared_folder
+    sudo chmod 777 /home/<your_username>/shared_folder
+    ```

+    Replace `<your_username>` with your Ubuntu machine's username.

+3. On Ubuntu, add the shared folder to Samba's configuration file:

+    ```
+    sudo nano /etc/samba/smb.conf
+    ```

     Add the following lines at the bottom of the file:

+    ```
     [shared_folder]
     path = /home/<your_username>/shared_folder
     read only = no
     guest ok = yes
+    ```

-Save and exit the file, and then restart Samba by running the following command:
+    Save and exit the file.

+4. On Ubuntu, restart Samba:

+    ```
-  $ sudo systemctl restart smbd
+    sudo systemctl restart smbd

+5. On Windows 10, access the shared folder:
+    * Open File Explorer.
-On Windows 10, you can access the shared folder by opening File Explorer, clicking "Network" in the left-hand pane, and locating the Ubuntu machine.
-Double-click on the Ubuntu machine to open it, and then double-click on the "shared_folder" to access its contents.
+    * Click "Network" in the left-hand pane.
+    * Locate the Ubuntu machine and double-click on it to open it.
+    * Double-click on the "shared_folder" to access its contents.

-These are some ways to connect two machines running Ubuntu 22 and Windows 10 that are on the same network.
+These are just a few ways to connect two machines running Ubuntu 22 and Windows 10 on the same network.
 The choice of method depends on your specific requirements and preferences.